Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Discussion

 \subsection{Likely optical transient counterparts}

 The first transient from a WD-NS binary will likely have been originated from an ONe WD-NS binary.
-The odds favour these progenitors because they produce transients with bolometric magnitudes of typically about -15.5, about 1.5 magnitudes brighter, and also about two times longer than the transients from CO WD-NS binaries.
+The odds favour these progenitors because they produce transients with bolometric magnitudes of typically about -15.5, about 1.5 magnitudes brighter, and also about two times longer than the transients from typical CO WD-NS binaries.
 Additionally, both ONe and CO WD-NS binaries have at least comparable inspiral rates, as discussed in Section~1.
 The relatively large amount of $^{56}$Ni produced in ONe WD-NS mergers, up to about $0.05$~--~$0.1\,$M$_\odot$, makes them potentially occupy an ultrafaint end of type Iax-like nuclear supernovae (2008ha-like SNe) or a faint end of supernovae type Ic, depending on whether the Si lines are pronounced in the spectra, e.g. \citet{Jha2019, Perley2020}.
-ONe WD-BH mergers are expected to produce a separate type of brighter, with peak bolometric magnitudes of $-17.25$, whiter and shorter, week(s)-long, transients.
+ONe WD-BH mergers are expected to produce a separate type of distinct shorter, week(s)-long, transients.